cdelker/schemdraw/docs/usage/placement.rst

 Walrus Mode
 -----------

-Python 3.8's new walrus operator (`:=`) allows for adding elements and referencing them directly to the Drawing initialization.
+Python 3.8's new walrus operator (`:=`) allows for adding elements and assigning them to a variable all in one line.
 The global position of an element is not calculated until the element is actually added to the drawing, however, so setting an `at` position based on another element's anchor attribute won't work.
 However, the `at` parameter also accepts a tuple of (Element, anchorname) to allow filling in the position when the element is ready to be drawn.